TFSA contribution limits

 How much can you put in a TFSA?

-The limit is $6,500 in 2023.
-But the amount you can save depends on your personal TFSA contribution room.
+The limit is $7,000 in 2024.
+But the amount you can put in your TFSA depends on your personal TFSA contribution room.

-If you were 18 or older when the Government of Canada first introduced TFSAs (which was in 2009) and you’ve never put money into a TFSA, then your contribution room could be as much as $88,000 (in 2023).
+If you have lived in Canada your entire life and you were 18 or older when the Government of Canada first introduced TFSAs (in 2009) and you’ve never put money into a TFSA, then your contribution room could be as much as $95,000 (in 2024).

-Find out how much money you can contribute to your TFSA through ‘My Account’ on the Canada Revenue Agency (CRA) website.
+Find out how much money you can contribute to your TFSA through ‘My Account’ on the Canada Revenue Agency (CRA) website or by calling the CRA.

 Can you contribute to a TFSA for past years?

-Yes, you can contribute for past years, if you have contribution room available.
-Your TFSA contribution room accumulates annually.
+Yes, you can contribute for past years if you have contribution room available.
 If a contribution isn’t made in a particular year, any unused amount is automatically carried forward and can be used in a future year.

 What are the TFSA contribution limits for past years?